mzazon/awesome-cloud-projects/aws/document-analysis-textract/document-analysis-textract.md

        --statement-id sns-trigger-permission \
        --source-arn ${SNS_TOPIC_ARN}

-   echo "✅ Async results processor created"
+   echo "✅ Enhanced async results processor created with pagination support"
    ```

-   The asynchronous results processor is now configured to handle completion notifications from Textract jobs.
+   The asynchronous results processor now includes pagination support for large documents, enhanced error handling, and improved metadata storage.
 This component ensures that even large, complex documents are processed reliably and their results are properly stored and indexed for downstream applications.

 7. **Create Sample Documents and Test Processing**: